CS-1400/CS-1400.github.io/_pages/command-line/cli-program-execution.md

 ## Description
 You can easily execute your Python programs directly from the command line.
 First, navigate to the directory the `.py` file is stored.
 Then, use the `python3` command to execute the file.

-## Example: `addition.py`
+## `addition.py`
-The following program is saved in `/Users/bianca/test/addition.py`.
-It prompts the user for two numbers using the `input()` function, then displays the sum:
+The following program prompts the user for two integers using the `input()` function, then displays the sum.
+It is saved in the `/Users/bianca/test` directory.

 {% highlight python %}
 def main():